The Other One (1977 TV series): Premise

 The idea for the show came from creating a dynamic similar to The Odd Couple, where two 'misfits' with different personalities, who are diametrically opposite in character, are drawn together in friendship.
 Brian is an introverted bore who is gullible and timid, whilst Ralph is an extroverted, outgoing and lively party animal, who also happens to be a compulsive liar.
 When interviewed about the series in an article by Mary Malcom at the time of show's release, Larbey noted that Brian has led a boring existence and sees Ralph as the fuse which makes his life more exciting, whilst Ralph sees Brian as someone who is naive and trustful enough not to see through him.
-However it turns out that Ralph is rather incompetent and quite ill-equipped with everyday life, yet he always seems to impress Brian who fails to see Ralph's failings.
-The first series see the pair experiencing a series of misadventures during their holiday in Spain, whilst the second series charts their return to England, where they go into business together as travelling salesmen.
+However it turns out that Ralph is rather incompetent and quite ill-equipped for everyday life, yet he always seems to impress Brian, who fails to see Ralph's failings.
+The first series see the pair experiencing a series of misadventures during their holiday in Spain, whilst the second series charts their return to the UK, where they go into business together as travelling salesmen.